yang5hi/Pitch_Pyfect/README.md

 Hip-Hop emerged later with the birth of technology/digital recording.

 **Final Conclusions**
 There is no golden formula for composing the perfect song.
-However, depending on the genre, there are a couple of tips to keep in mind:
+However, depending on the genre, there are a couple of tips to keep in mind: <br>
-	- For Rock:
+	- For Rock: <br>
-		- Recommended Keys: G, C, D, A
+		- Recommended Keys: G, C, D, A <br>
-		- Major or Minor?:  Major
+		- Major or Minor?:  Major <br>
-		- Ideal Tempo: 100-150 bpm
+		- Ideal Tempo: 100-150 bpm <br>
-	- For Pop (Pop has slightly more freedom to experiment with key signature than Rock because it is less reliant on the guitar):
+	- For Pop (Pop has slightly more freedom to experiment with key signature than Rock because it is less reliant on the guitar): <br>
-		- Recommended Keys: G, C, D, A
+		- Recommended Keys: G, C, D, A <br>
 		- Major or Minor?
-Major
+Major <br>
-		- Ideal Tempo: 100-150 bpm
+		- Ideal Tempo: 100-150 bpm <br>
-	- For Hip-Hop
+	- For Hip-Hop <br>
-		- Not restricted to any key, free to experiment
+		- Not restricted to any key, free to experiment <br>
 		- Major or Minor?
-Not restricted, free to use either
+Not restricted, free to use either <br>
-		- Ideal Tempo: 80-100 bpm
+		- Ideal Tempo: 80-100 bpm <br>

 **Limitations of the project:**
 	SpotifyⓇ has over 50 million songs.
 We are using a dataset of less than 5% of the SpotifyⓇ song library.
-We are also using the Brazilian website Vagalume.
+	We are also using the Brazilian website Vagalume for its genre, lyrics and artist data.
 	Geographic limitations
 	The definition of ‘popular’ is narrow.
 	The result can be just as good as the data sample.